2026 Program Orientation!

 〰️

-New Ground Grower Series
+New Ground Growers Series

 “A Pathway to Urban Farming in Delaware”

-A FREE flexible and accessible training for urban/community growers of all styles and scales to increase local food production.
+A FREE, flexible, and accessible training for urban/community growers of all styles and scales to increase local food production.
 This program is designed for participants to craft their own journey to build their experience and education with three different ways to participate (see below).
 Through a combination of events and assignments participants will learn about topics from the primary aspects of urban growing: planning, planting, tending, processing, marketing, and managing.

 Our program features three different formats for our classes